Projektleiterin: Prof. Dr. Anna Geis, Institut für Internationale Politik, Helmut-Schmidt-Universität Hamburg

 Anna Geis, Louise Moe, Lena Schumacher 2018: African Agency in the Re-shaping of International Human Rights and Security Norms, presented at „Normenforschung in den Internationalen Beziehungen – Normen und die Rolle von Agency“, 4th and 5th May 2018, Potsdam, and at „Association of African Studies in Germany – African Connections“, 27th to 30th June 2018, Leipzig.

-Louise Wiuff Moe 2018: Normative Turbulences: Protection and counterterrorism norms in Interventionary Security Governance in Africa, presented at „The British International Studies Association 43rd Annual Conference“, 13th to 15th June 2018, Bath (UK).
+Louise Wiuff Moe 2018: Norm erosion and Counterterrorism: Changing Practices of Security Governance in Africa, presented at “The British International Studies Association 43rd Annual Conference”, 13th to 15th June 2018, Bath (UK).

 Louis Wiuff Moe, Lena Schumacher 2018: Inter-Organizational Conflicts and Collaboration in Africa and the Reshaping of Human Rights and Security Norms, presented at the „ECPR General Conference“, 22th to 25th August 2018, Hamburg.